Memphis, TN Car Shipping: 2026 Costs & Routes

 We’re a scrappy team that looks forward to earning your business.

 See our Vehicle Shipping Tips for more details about how to prepare your vehicle for shipping.
-In Memphis, be sure to remove any I‑269 toll tags, clear loose interior or exterior accessories, have a key ready for the carrier, and verify that your route avoids low‑clearance bridges.
+In Memphis, be sure to remove any out‑of‑state toll tags, take out personal items and loose accessories, and leave the keys with the carrier; also check fluid levels because the hot, humid climate can affect them.

-Yes, when you ship a vehicle to or from Memphis, TN, our all‑inclusive quotes include full coverage.
-All carriers serving the Memphis area must carry at least $1,000,000 in liability insurance and $100,000 in cargo insurance, and we verify their policies are active for the entire move.
-This protects your car throughout its journey across the major I‑40/I‑55 corridors that serve Memphis.
+Yes, when you ship a vehicle to or from Memphis, TN, our quotes are all‑inclusive.
+All carriers operating in the Memphis area must carry at least $1,000,000 in liability and $100,000 in cargo insurance, and we verify the policy is active for the entire move.
+This coverage protects your vehicle throughout the trip, whether it’s leaving the city’s busy freight hub or arriving at a local dealership.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.